 NOTE: Adjust the exposition time if other gases for the plasma are used.

-1.3.1.2) Place the activated PDMS stamp upside up (the side with the structures) in a Petri dish next to a 15 ml cap.
+1.3.1.2) Place the activated PDMS stamp upside up (the side with the structures) in a Petri dish next to a 15 ml tube cap.
 Fill the cap with 200 µl of Trimethylchlorosilane (TMCS).
 Close the Petri dish and let the stamp silanize for 7 min.

 NOTE: Some temporary deformation on the stamp and/or change in color (white) may be observed.
 The stamp will recover its original shape in short time and the structures will not be affected.